dmgctrl/StyleKit/README.md

 #### Colors

 You can specify a color with either a Hex value or an RGB value.
-Alpha is optional either way. (defaults to 1.0).
+Alpha is optional in both (default is 1.0).
 See examples below:

 ```